TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Integration Design61.md

 #### 1.3.1.2 Component Specification

-The application's entry point.
-A MonoBehaviour script in a startup scene responsible for initializing the Dependency Injection (DI) container and wiring together all application layers.
-It resolves and registers concrete implementations from Infrastructure repositories against the abstract interfaces consumed by the Application and Presentation layers.
+A non-visual component executed at application startup.
+It is responsible for initializing the Dependency Injection container, registering all services from all layers (Application, Domain, Infrastructure), and starting the main application flow by loading the main menu.

 #### 1.3.1.3 Implementation Requirements

-- Must run before any other application logic.
+- Must execute before any other application logic.
-- Must configure and build the DI container, registering all services.
+- Must correctly wire concrete implementations (e.g., `SqliteStatisticsRepository`) to their abstractions (e.g., `IStatisticsRepository`).

 #### 1.3.1.4 Architectural Context

-Presentation Layer.
-This component embodies the repository's role as the Composition Root.
+Belongs to the Presentation Layer, but acts as the central configuration hub for the entire monolithic application.

 #### 1.3.1.5 Extraction Reasoning

-This is the most critical integration component, as it establishes all connections between the Presentation Layer and the rest of the application.
+The repository description explicitly states it serves as the application's composition root, which is a critical architectural responsibility for wiring the layered architecture together.

 ### 1.3.2.0 Component Name

 #### 1.3.2.1 Component Name

-MainMenuPresenter
+ViewManager

 #### 1.3.2.2 Component Specification

-Handles the logic for the main menu, including starting a new game.
-It translates user input from the `IMainMenuView` into calls to the application services.
+Handles the lifecycle of scenes and UI panels/screens.
+Responsible for activating, deactivating, and transitioning between different views like the Main Menu, Game Board, and Settings screen.

 #### 1.3.2.3 Implementation Requirements

+- Manage a collection of UI prefabs.
+- Provide methods to show/hide specific UI panels, often with animations.
-- Must call `IPlayerProfileRepository.GetOrCreateProfileAsync` and `IGameSessionService.StartNewGameAsync`.
+- Handle scene loading and unloading.

 #### 1.3.2.4 Architectural Context

-Presentation Layer.
-Presenter in the MVP pattern.
+Belongs to the Presentation Layer.
+Acts as a high-level controller for the application's overall UI state.

 #### 1.3.2.5 Extraction Reasoning

-This component demonstrates the consumption of multiple application and repository interfaces to fulfill the 'New Game' use case (REQ-1-030, REQ-1-032).
+This component is explicitly listed in the architecture's Presentation Layer and is essential for managing the UI as required by REQ-1-071.

 ### 1.3.3.0 Component Name

 #### 1.3.3.1 Component Name

-HUDPresenter
+GameBoardPresenter

 #### 1.3.3.2 Component Specification

-Handles the logic for the main game's Heads-Up Display.
-It subscribes to game state events to reactively update UI elements with player information.
+Updates the visual state of the 3D game board, including player tokens, properties (houses/hotels), and other visual effects.
+It subscribes to game state updates and translates them into visual changes.

 #### 1.3.3.3 Implementation Requirements

-- Must subscribe to `GameStateUpdatedEvent` via an `IEventBus`.
+- Hold references to 3D models for tokens, houses, and hotels.
+- Implement logic to animate token movement between board spaces.
+- Listen for GameStateUpdated events to refresh the visual representation of the board.

 #### 1.3.3.4 Architectural Context

-Presentation Layer.
-Presenter in the MVP pattern.
+Belongs to the Presentation Layer.
+Acts as the Presenter in an MVP pattern for the main game board view.

 #### 1.3.3.5 Extraction Reasoning

-This component is the primary consumer of the event-driven integration pattern, required to keep the UI synchronized with the game state without direct coupling.
+This component is listed in the architecture and is the primary component responsible for fulfilling rendering and animation requirements (REQ-1-005, REQ-1-017).

 ### 1.3.4.0 Component Name